Table of Contents

 A bank transit number is a five-digit code which identifies the financial institution in Canada where you have opened your bank account.
-This number is used to process payments, deposits and other transactions for your account.
-It’s important to understand what a bank transit number is and how it works in order to properly manage your finances.
+It is used to process payments, deposits and other transactions.
+It’s important to understand what a bank transit number is and how it is used by financial institutions.

 How Does it Work?

 The bank transit numbers are assigned by Payments Canada, which helps regulate all Canadian banking and payments systems.
 Every financial institution has its own unique set of codes which allows them to easily identify each branch and customer accounts within their system.
 When making payments or deposits, it’s important that you use the correct bank transit numbers so that your money can be sent to the right place without any errors or delays.